 19. Labels of Custom Search Results

-In the case of Google Co-op, customized search engines can specify query patterns that trigger specific facets as well as provide hints for re-ranking search results.
+In the case of Google Co-op, customized search engines can specify query patterns that trigger specific facets as well as provide hints for reranking search results.
 The annotations that any customized search engine specifies are visible only within the context of that search engine.
-However, as we start seeing more custom search engines, it would be desirable to point users to different engines that might be relevant.
+However, as we start seeing more custom search engines, it would become desirable to point users to different engines that might be relevant.